 - The quality of the AP Program and its participating schools is reflected by the fact that the National Education Goals Panel uses AP scores as a measure of academic excellence.
 High schools with successful AP programs are regarded as strong academic institutions, and their participation helps set a standard of achievement for students and contributes to their faculties' professional pride.

 - GHS has offered AP classes since 1980.
 The first course offered was English Composition.
-Since that time, the program has expanded, and students are now able to take AP courses in biology, calculus, chemistry, English language and literature, U.S. history and European history, psychology, Spanish and statistics.
+Since that time, the program has expanded, and students are now able to take AP courses in biology, calculus, chemistry, computer science A, English language and literature, U.S. history and European history, psychology, Spanish and statistics.
 GHS students have also taken AP exams in French, Spanish and world history through independent study.
 Our students have done very well on the AP exams, generally scoring well above the national averages.
-We have had many AP scholars -- students who scored above a 3 on three or more exams.
-One school year, we had 9 AP scholars.
+We have had many AP scholars -- students who scored above a 3 on three or more exams: In 2017, we had 24.

 - To find out more about the Advanced Placement Program, visit its Web site